uniQIndividual/scorched.report/src/pages/faq.md

 - Bungie does not report the "the crown is mine medal" i.e. I have no idea how many you received.
 Or maybe I can't find it.
 - Bungie seems to have an issue with disconnecting players and notes impossibly low playtimes.
 This seems to mainly affect matches around April 14, 2023.
 - PGCR data is inconsistent in many unexpected ways, e.g. what do you do with matches where Team 1 with a single player won against Team 2 with 0 players?
 This answer likely differs between your favorite websites.
+- Sometimes players had not been assigned to a team yet.
+Scorched Report will list those matches, but no assigned a rating.
 - Some PGCRs are just broken in a way that messes with calculations, e.g. 4817214499, 4817311121, 4817752159, 4817909354, 4818017690, 4818075093, 4818102193, 4819219037, 4819294202, 4819416171, 4819512047, 4819797530, 4819995377

 ## How is Elo calculated?